litvakm/AbuseDetectionSystem_demo/README.md

 Build prototype system ADS(Abuse detection system) for deploying models and test them in a real-time environment

 ### Our Main goal - provide an automated solution for detecting cases of abuse of the elderly.

+## Data collection
+Data collection
+In order to train deep learning models, the first step is data collection We build data collection pipe and gather abuse video from the web we collect 842 video clips after the filtering process

+We work according to a machine learning methodology
+1. search abuse video links online
+2. download the links
+3. convert the video to AVI format with FBS=30sec
+4. cut the video into 5-sec clips
+5. manual extracting from each video 5sec clips [3,4 clips for each video]
+6. create more videos by using 5 data argumentation techniques
+7. split the data to Train, Val, Test as shown in table2

 ## Model architecture
 ---